ReScience/ReScience-submission/code/README.md

 #### Dependencies

 * Python 2.7 or >= 3.4
-* Numpy 1.11.0
+* Numpy >= 1.11.0
-* Matplotlib 1.5.1
+* Matplotlib >= 1.5.1
 * ANNarchy >= 4.6.6

 ##### Install ANNarchy

-The model reimplementation requires the neuron simulator ANNarchy (Artificial Neural Networks architect).
+The model reimplementation requires the neuro-simulator ANNarchy (Artificial Neural Networks architect).
 The code is open source (GPLv2+) and can be found online (https://bitbucket.org/annarchy/annarchy).

 ANNarchy requires the following packages.